Last Updated on December 29, 2020.

 For example; a TS guitar cable, which stands for “Tip” and “Sleeve”, only has two conductors, or if you look at an RCA cable, you’ll also only be able to see two.

 When taking a look inside the cable you’ll see that the wire that carries the signal is in the center, while the ground wire surrounds it.

 Why is this?

-The whole point of the ground wire to be surrounding the signal wire is so that it can shield it from outside interference, such as radio waves, transformers, lights, etc. which it does… to some degree.
+The whole point of this is to shield the signal cable from outside interference, such as radio waves, transformers, lights, etc. which it does… to some degree.

 Unbalanced cables aren’t good for doing long cable runs for this reason, in fact you should be using balanced ones if the cable needs to be more than 10-15 meters long.

-This is especially true if it needs to be used in an environment where there’s a lot of lights and other stuff that could cause interference.
+This is especially true if it needs to be used in an environment where there’s a lot of lights and other electrical elements that could cause interference.